iamsammy/PSUSphere/README.md

-# Brief Description About the Project:
+# Project Description
-## This project includes how to install and use Django, creating application, preparing models, using faker to load fake data, improve Django admin and creating requirements.txt
+This project provides comprehensive guidelines on how to install and use Django.
+It includes creating an application, preparing models, using faker to load fake data, enhancing Django admin functionality, and creating a `requirements.txt` file.

-# Authors:
+# Authors
-## Samantha Anne P. Quizon & Ria Joy Brizo
+- Samantha Anne P. Quizon
+- Ria Joy Brizo